ArkThis/AHA_ObjectWorld/raw/AHA-Features.md

 ## May cover file/data versioning needs.

-If any versioning metadata would be stored in proper AHFX MDO layout, the object layer could be used to store interoperable versioning information.
+If any versioning metadata would be stored in proper  layout, the object layer could be used to store interoperable versioning information.

+Check out how Git does it, and maybe patch Git to support the Object Storage default features.

 ## May replace Package Management functionality.

 Where do you get your executables from?

+Package repositories, similar to existing functionality of existing Linux distributions (Debian, Arch, etc), could be accessed by metadata stored with Objects.

+Also the packages themselves could be converted to Object Graphs.
+Making currently different package managers be able to "cherry-pick" and handle any kind of package for installation and setup.
+Would also support AppImage, Flatpak, etc.

 ## May provide torrent/magnet links and functionality in userspace.